amco/biran/README.md

 Default: config
 Available in: initializer**

-Generally no need to change, but here in case you want to change where config files are stored.
+Generally no need to change, but here in case you want to change the default of where templates and generated config files are stored.

 ### root_path
 **Type: string
 Default: Rails.root in rails apps, ‘./’ in others
 Available in: environment variable, config file, initializer**

 Biran assumes you will be using `Rails.root` in dev of course and will use that value unless something else is specified.
-If using capistrano, you will want to define a the root_path not including `current`.
+If using capistrano, you will want to define the root_path not including `current`.
 Biran will use this path to find the shared dir and the local config dir used to override any values.

 ### shared_dir
 **Type: string